Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - low paid migrant workers

-Be vigilant for potential physical and mental health problems in vulnerable migrants, and familiarise yourself with the entitlements of migrants to NHS services.
+Be vigilant for potential physical and mental health problems in vulnerable migrants.

 Asylum seekers and refugees

 The Refugee Council works directly with refugees and asylum seekers and supporting them to rebuild their lives.

 The Children’s Society Refugee Toolkit informs practitioners about the needs, rights and entitlements of refugee and asylum seeker young carers and their families.

 The Bridges Programmes support the social, educational and economic integration of refugees, asylum seekers and migrants living in Glasgow, Scotland.

 Asylum Aid gives free legal advice and represents the most vulnerable and disadvantaged people seeking asylum in the UK with their asylum applications.